haixei/singapore-airbnb/docs/about_model.md

 - **Ridge** - This model solves a regression model where the loss function is the linear least squares function and regularization is given by the l2-norm.
 Also known as Ridge Regression or Tikhonov regularization.

 ## 1.2 Stacking and blending
 I used StackingCVRegressor from mlxtend to stack the models together and set LGBM as a meta regressor.
-For blending I created my own function that takes a little bit from every model and assigns a weight to their prediction based on score of the models that I find out before by using MSE metric.
+For blending I created my own function that takes a little bit from every model and assigns a weight to their prediction based on score of the models that I find out before by using RMSE metric.
 After scoring the models I fit them with the full data and set up the stack.
 ```python
 # Stacking the models
 stack = StackingCVRegressor(regressors=(lgbm, rf, svr, ridge, lasso),